 5. Pour the filling into the pie crust.

 6. With a fork or pastry blender, mash the butter, flour and brown sugar to create a crumbly mixture.
 Sprinkle this mixture onto the top of the pie.

 7. Bake for 10 minutes at 400 degrees.
 Then reduce the heat to 350 degrees and bake for another 35-40 minutes.
 When done, the crust will be a golden brown and the rhubarb will be soft when stuck with a fork.

 8. Remove from the oven and let it sit for a few minutes to cool.
 Slice and serve plain or with a scoop of vanilla ice cream.
 So delicious!

 The day we made this pie was the same day Little A and I harvested dandelions to make dandelion tea, dandelion syrup and dandelion jelly.
-If you missed the post with those recipes you can find them here.
 While you’re at it, you may also want to check out our post on how to make dandelion salve.
 Dandelion salve is easy to make and works wonders on my achy muscles and dry skin!